-- 4.-(1) Subject to regulation 5- - (a) planning permission for relevant development shall not be granted on or after the date of coming into operation of these Regulations unless a waste management plan has been submitted to and approved by the Department in accordance with regulations 6 and 7; - (b) every planning permission granted for relevant development in respect of a waste facility on or after the date of coming into operation of these Regulations shall be subject to the conditions in regulations 8, 9, 10, 11, and 12; - (c) every planning permission for development comprising mining operations granted prior to the date of coming into operation of these Regulations shall be deemed, subject to the prior submission to and approval by the Department of a waste management plan in accordance with regulations 6 and 7, to include planning permission for relevant development and such permission, if it relates to relevant development in respect of a waste facility, shall be subject to the conditions in regulations 8, 9, 10, 11 and 12; - (d) every planning permission to which sub-paragraph (b) or (c) applies and which involves a Category A waste facility shall be subject to the conditions referred to in those respective sub-paragraphs, as applicable, and shall also be subject to the conditions in regulation 13; and - (e) every application for planning permission to which sub-paragraph (d) applies shall be accompanied by such information as is necessary to enable the Department to draw up an external emergency plan in accordance with regulation 18. - (2) If planning permission for relevant development is granted without the conditions required by these Regulations, as appropriate, it shall be deemed to have been granted subject to such conditions.
+- 4.-(1) Subject to regulation 5- - (a) planning permission for relevant development shall not be granted unless a waste management plan has been submitted to and approved by the council in accordance with regulations 6 and 7; - (b) every planning permission granted for relevant development in respect of a waste facility shall be subject to the conditions of regulations 8 to 12; - (c) every planning permission to which sub-paragraph (b) applies and which involves a Category A waste facility shall be subject to the conditions referred to in those respective

+- sub-paragraphs, as applicable, and shall also be subject to the conditions of regulation 13; and - (d) every application for planning permission to which sub-paragraph (c) applies shall be accompanied by such information as is necessary to enable the council to draw up an external emergency plan in accordance with regulation 19. - (2) If planning permission for relevant development is granted without the conditions required by these Regulations, as appropriate, it shall be deemed to have been granted subject to such conditions.